 Slovakia - World Nuclear Performance Report

 Slovakia has five operable VVER440/V-213 nuclear reactors: two at Bohunice V2, 140 km northeast of Bratislava; and three at Mochovce, 100 km east of Bratislava.
-Mochovce 3 was grid connected in January
+Mochovce 3 was grid connected in January 2023.
+Unit 4 at that site is under construction; hot testing began in March 2025.

+In May 2024 the government approved a plan for a new 1.2 GWe unit near the existing Bohunice plant.
 Slovakia signed a memorandum of understanding in June 2023 with a range of partners – US Steel Košice, the Slovak Electricity Transmission System, VUJE, the Office of Nuclear Supervision and the Slovak Technical University in Bratislava – to support development of SMRs.
+According

-Slovakia is one of the first recipients of support through the US-funded Project Phoenix, announced at the COP27 conference on climate change held in Sharm el-Sheikh, Egypt in 2022.
+Slovakia was one of the first recipients of support through the US-funded Project Phoenix.
 The initiative aims to support energy security and climate goals by creating pathways for coal-to-SMR plant conversions.
-In February 2024 Slovenské Elektrárne said that staff from Project Phoenix implementation partner Sargent & Lundy had visited its Bohunice and Mochovce nuclear power plants and the Nováky and Vojany coal-fired plants to carry out field surveys.
+In February 2024 Slovenské Elektrárne said that staff from Project Phoenix implementation partner Sargent & Lundy had visited its Bohunice and Mochovce nuclear power plants

 Nuclear electricity production by age of reactor